ckormanyos/extended_complex/README.md

 The `extended_complex::complex` template class can be used with both built-in floating-point types as well as user-defined numeric types.

+## Potential Use Cases

+There are numerous potential use cases for `ckormanyos/extended_complex`.
+These include (but are not limited to) the following and more.

+  - Instantiate complex-valued types for user-defined types including multiple-precision types or hardware-emulated types.
+  - Perform complex-valued calculations with standard built-in types if STL support for `<complex>` is missing, as may be the case for certain tiny embedded systems.
+  - Verify other complex-valued implementations.

 ## Example

 The following straightforward example takes a user-defined,